panqkart/panqkart/SETUP.md

-# 🏰 Setting up the lobby/game 🏰
+# 🏰 Setting up the lobby/game

-_The whole setup for PanqKart will be made automatically and much easier to install soon._
+### ❗ This is no longer required as of [v0.2.0](https://github.com/panqkart/panqkart/releases/v0.2.0 if `manual_setup` is disabled in the Minetest settings ❗

 We've made a lobby for players to hang out, have fun, search for prizes, and so much more.\
 You can, later on, join a race from a special part of the lobby if you want to play!